-Finally, we would like to thank you, our members, for your continued support of our Club.
+Finally, we would like to thank you, our members, for your continued support of the Club.
 There is an emotional and financial investment in being a member and we understand that.
 We do not take it for granted and seek to provide a return on that investment.
-It doesn't mean that we will always win the premiership - they are VERY hard to win.
-But we will be doing everything we can to compete for the premiership, while maintaining our standards and perspective in the way we go about our business.
+We will be doing everything we can to compete for the premiership, while maintaining our standards and perspective in the way we go about our business.